ExtraHop/code-examples/README.md

 ### query-records-third-party

-This Python script retrieves records from a third-party recordstore.
+This Python script retrieves records from a third-party and cloud recordstores.

 For more information, see [Query for records through the REST API](https://docs.extrahop.com/current/rest-query-records/).